lights0123/reMarkable-tablet-driver/README.md

 # Limitations
 I only tested this driver in KDE Plasma 6.4 under Wayland.
 It might work on X11, but it hasn't been tested.

+Also, I'm not sure if it works on the reMarkable 2 or the Pro.
+I only have the rm1 to test.
+If you have an rm2 or pro, you're welcome to try it and submit an issue if it doesn't work.

 It is expected you will use plasma settings' (or an equivalent) drawing tablet configuration to get the orientation and the active region right for you.

 # How does this differ from LinusCDE's and Evidlo's drivers?